sandysaji/CMPUT404-assignment-css-hell/README.md

 Code is licensed under the Apache 2.0 license.

-### H3 Modifications for Part I:
+### Modifications for Part I:
-- removed css styles from html pages and used one css page for all.
+- Removed css styles from html pages and used one css page for all.
-- added cursive font family, normal font weight and updated margins for paragraph tags.
+- Added cursive font family, normal font weight and updated margins for paragraph tags.
-- added Gerogia font family, bold font weight and updated margins for header tags.
+- Added Gerogia font family, bold font weight and updated margins for header tags.
-- added black borders for all images
+- Added black borders for all images
-- used cursive font for image capions.
+- Used cursive font for image capions.
 - Used a yellowish background for all the pages.